Vyral/base-template/_posts/2018-08-13-not-all-home-improvement-projects-are-worth-the-cost.md

 {% include youtube.html %}

-Many homeowners believe that the home improvements they make will boost the value of their home—in some ways, this mentality could cost them a lot of money.
+<p style="text-align: center;"><em>Many homeowners believe that the home improvements they make will boost the value of their home—in some ways, this mentality could cost them a lot of money.</em></p>

 There are five major mistakes that home sellers often make when remodeling their homes.
 By avoiding these mistakes, you can save yourself time, money, and several headaches.